Today's Articles

 St. Agnes Hospital (St. Agnes Hospital)

-On this date in 1896, the St. Agnes Hospital in Raleigh, NC, opened its doors, one of the first hospitals for Blacks in America.
+On this date in 1896, St. Agnes Hospital in Raleigh, NC, opened its doors.
+It was one of the first hospitals for Blacks in America.

 Its beginnings were primitive, with a single cold water faucet in the kitchen and a wood stove to heat water and sterilize equipment.
-During its first six months, the hospital cared for 17 inpatients and 35 outpatients.
+During its first six months, the hospital cared for 17 and 35 outpatients.
 An additional 223 people received St. Agnes's medical and nursing care in their homes.
-The first head nurse was Marie Louise Burgess, a Black graduate of the New England Hospital for Women and Children.
+Marie Louise Burgess, a black New England Hospital for Women and Children graduate, was the first head nurse.

 In 1898, St. Agnes graduated its first two nurses after a training program of 18 months.